LiangJiuyang/Harmonic-Surface-Mapping-Algorithm-on-CPU-and-GPU/README.md

 Main file `GPUmain.cu` is in CUDA programming language and is available on NVIDIA Tesla P100 and other suitable graphics cards.

 Another main File `FMMmain.cpp` is in C++ programming language and accelerated by OpenMp.
 Since FMM code is not an open source, we only present the kernel code of this method in this CPU version.
-We leave the FMM program interface here and one can contact Pro.
-Greengard to obtain the FMM code or replace them as your own FMM code.

 Other header files such like `InitialSet.h` and `BulidTestPoint.h` are designed for both two main files.